-From being homeless and sleeping in his car, eating tuna from a can, and having to defeat up to 9 fans from the crowd before the matches each night in order to keep his spot on the card, Bob Backlund faced harsh challenges at the start of his career.
+From being homeless and sleeping in his car, eating tuna from a can, and having to defeat up to nine fans from the crowd before the matches each night to keep his spot on the card, Bob Backlund faced harsh challenges at the start of his career.
 However, with a positive mental attitude, grit, and unbridled determination, he grew to become a true gentleman and a champion in every sense of the word.

 WWWF “All-American Boy” Bob Backlund vs. ’90s WWF Mr. Backlund

 Many fans know the name Bob Backlund, but for fans of a younger generation, it is more likely that the heel character he portrayed in the mid-’90s is remembered over the "All-American Boy" that was handpicked by Vince McMahon Sr. to become his WWWF/WWF World Champion from February 20th, 1978 to December 26th, 1983.

 The more recent heel character was "the moral echo, the unspoken and forgotten conscience of our society in the ’90s," according to Bob Backlund, who would become Mr. Backlund, a raving psychotic who would "snap" and apply his feared Cross-Face Chickenwing submission hold on unsuspecting opponents, fans, and staff members alike.
 The "All-American Boy," who had once been revered by countless fans, had become conspicuously old-fashioned, rejected, and mostly forgotten by the new generation.
 His clean-cut, ever-present babyface persona was no longer connecting with the fans.
 So, in turn, Mr. Backlund needed to emerge to teach them a lesson.
 In his words, he became bad by being good.